AquaDiva-INFRA1/joyce/README.md

 ## Building JOYCE

 To build JOYCE, clone the complete repository with its submodules (see section below) and execute the *Maven package* or the *Maven install* goal in the *joyce/* directory.
 Note that you will not be able to build the subprojects on their own until you have executed the Maven install goal on the root project (joyce) at least once.
-You will require a [Maven 3.x](http://apache.maven.org/) installation or IDE plugin to successfully build JOYCE.
+You will require a [Maven 3.x](https://maven.apache.org/) installation or IDE plugin to successfully build JOYCE.

+## Using JOYCE

+To create a fresh instance of JOYCE, the first step is to build the JOYCE ontology module repository.
+After this first step, module selection can be performed given input text files mentioning ontology concepts that are included in the repository.

+JOYCE can be used from the command line and by a web frontend.
+Note that the initial setup process requires the use of the command line interface.

+### Command line interface
+After a successful build, the *joyce-processes* subproject will contain an executable JAR file in its *target/* directory.
+The file will be called *joyce-processes-<version>.jar*.
+Start it from the command line via *java -jar <path to the executable JAR file>*.
+A menu will appear that will guide you through the desired process.

+### Web interface
+The subproject *joyce-webapp* contains a [Tapestry 5](http://tapestry.apache.org/) web application.
+To start it, build JOYCE as described in the *Building JOYCE* section above and deploy the resulting WAR file into a servlet container, e.g. [Jetty](https://www.eclipse.org/jetty/).
+Alternatively, you can start the application directly from Eclipse after you installed the [Eclipse Jetty Integration](http://eclipse-jetty.github.io/) plugin.

 ## Structure of the project